MrMcCrab/DeployToAzure/README.md

 # DeployToAzure
 Repository used to publish projects to Azure

 Project for Web app development with MEAN course.
-Allows adding and searching recipes in database.
+Allows adding and listing recipes in database.
+Adding new recipes currently does not work properly.